obvonage/deved-platform/content/blog/en/crash-course-create-virtual-agents-for-whatsapp-with-vonage-ai-studio.md

 Here's an example agent we built to record cases of animal sickness, injury, cruelty, and neglect.
 Go Ahead and send a “Hello” message on the number listed so you can try it out for yourself!

 **Agent Phone number: +12012014995**

+## Conclusion and Next Steps

+In this blog post we learned about the capabilities and uses of WhatsApp conversation agents in the Vonage AI Studio  platform.

+We always welcome community involvement.
+Please feel free to join us on the [Vonage Community Slack](https://developer.vonage.com/community/slack) or send us a message on [Twitter](https://twitter.com/VonageDev).